 Table.
-4.5.3 - 123.
+4.5.3 - 125.
 Object settings and status parameters.

 Name Range Default Description Local/Remote status Local Remote Remote Displays the status of the device's "local/remote" switch.
 Local controls cannot override the open and close commands while device is in "Remote" status.
 The remote controls cannot override the open and close commands while device is in "Local" status.
 Object status force to Normal Openreq On Closereq On Opensignal On Closesignal On WaitNoRdy On WaitNoSnc On NotrdyFail On NosyncFail On Opentout On Clotout On OpenreqUSR On CloreqUSR On Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
-OBJ LN mode OnBlockedTestTest/BlockedOff On Set mode of OBJ block.
-This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.

-Name Range Default Description OBJ LN behaviour On Blocked Test Test Off - Displays the mode of OBJ block.
-This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
 Object name - Objectx The user-set name of the object, at maximum 32 characters long.

-Object type Withdrawable circuit breaker Circuit breaker Disconnector (MC) Disconnector (GND) Circuit breaker The selection of the object type.
+Name Range Default Description Object type Withdrawable circuit breaker Circuit breaker Disconnector (MC) Disconnector (GND) Circuit breaker The selection of the object type.
 This selection defines the number of required digital inputs for the monitored object.
 This affects the symbol displayed in the HMI and the monitoring of the circuit breaker.
 It also affects whether the withdrawable cart is in/out status is monitored.
 See the next table ("Object types") for a more detailed look at which functionalities each of the object types have.
 Objectx Breaker status IntermediateOpenClosedBad - Displays the status of breaker.
 Intermediate is displayed when neither of the status signals (open or close) are active.
 Bad status is displayed when both status signals (open and close) are active.
 Objectx Withdraw status WDIntermediate WDCartOut WDCart In WDBad Not in use - Displays the status of circuit breaker cart.
 WDIntermediate is displayed when neither of the status signals (in or out) are active.
 WDBad status is displayed when both status signals (in and out) are active.
 If the selected object type is not set to "Withdrawable circuit breaker", this setting displays the "No in use" option.
 Additional status information Open Blocked Open Allowed Close Blocked Close Allowed Object Ready Object Not Ready Sync Ok Sync Not Ok - Displays additional information about the status of the object.
 Use Synchrocheck Not in use Synchrocheck in use Not in use Selects whether the "Synchrocheck" condition is in use for the circuit breaker close command.
 If "In use" is selected the input chosen to "Sync.check status in" has to be active to be able to close circuit breaker.
 Synchrocheck status can be either an internal signal generated by synchrocheck function or digital input activation with an external synchrocheck device.
-Use Object ready Ready High Ready Low Not in use Not in use Selects whether the "Object ready" condition is in use for the circuit breaker close command.
+Use Object ready Ready HighReady LowNot in use Not in use Selects whether the "Object ready" condition is in use for the circuit breaker close command.
 If in use the signal connected to "Object ready status In" has to be high or low to be able to close the breaker (depending on "Ready High or Low" selection).
-Open requests 02 32 -1 - Displays the number of successful "Open" requests.
-Close requests 02 32 -1 - Displays the number of successful "Close" requests.

-Name Range Default Description Open requests failed 02 32 -1 - Displays the number of failed "Open" requests.
-Close requests failed 02 32 -1 - Displays the number of failed "Close" requests.
+Open requests 02 -1 - Displays the number of successful "Open" requests.
+Close requests 02 -1 - Displays the number of successful "Close" requests.
+Open requests failed 02 -1 - Displays the number of failed "Open" requests.
+Close requests failed 02 -1 - Displays the number of failed "Close" requests.
 Clear statistics • - • Clear - Clears the request statistics, setting them back to zero (0).
 Automatically returns to "-" after the clearing is finished.

 Table.
-4.5.3 - 124.
+4.5.3 - 126.
 Object types.